Elizabeth Kell

-Elizabeth Kell (born 9 July 1983 in Sydney) is an Australian former rower, a national champion, world champion and an Olympian.
+Elizabeth Kell (born 9 July 1983) is an Australian former rower, a national champion, world champion and an Olympian.

 Club and state rowing

 Kell was educated at MLC School in Burwood, Sydney where she took up rowing.
 Her senior club rowing was from the Sydney University Women's Boat Club and the Mosman Rowing Club.

-Kell made state selection in successive New South Wales crews contesting the 2001, 2002 & 2003 women's youth eight championship racing for the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships.
+Kell made state selection in successive New South Wales crews contesting the 2001, 2002 and 2003 women's youth eight championship racing for the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships.
 Those crews were victorious in 2001 and 2002.
 In 2006, 2007 and 2008 Kell rowed in the New South Wales senior women's eight contesting the Queen's Cup at the Australian Championships.
 She also contesting the Women's Interstate Sculling Championship (the Nell Slatter Trophy) in 2006.

 In Sydney University colours she contested Australian national titles at the Australian Rowing Championships on a number of occasions.
 In 2006 and 2007 she raced in all three sculling boats - the single, the double and the quad as well as being seated at seven in New South Wales composite eights.
 In 2008 she competed in the quad, in a pair and in a composite Australian selection eight which won the open women's eight national championship.